jesyspa/snakt-design/Uniqueness/intro.md

 - How can these changes be used for our Viper translation?
 - How can `unique` interact with data structures?
 - How can `inPlace` be used on `var` variables?

+### Talking about our changes

+Our proposal extends the type system of Kotlin to include information on uniqueness and inPlace-ness.
+To the user, this seems like it only concerns variables and function parameters, but this is inaccurate: to implement this feature, we will need to reason about the uniqueness and inPlace-ness of arbitrary expressions.

+Do we want to introduce the notion of an "inPlace expression" to the user?

+A related problem is that the `unique` modifier is tempting to interpret in the context of objects: one could say that an object is uniquely referenced when there exists a single reference to it.
+However, this is not quite what the keyword means.
+In the context of values and paremeters we can interpret it that way, but if we plan to expand this to objects we have a problem: a `unique` field should not only refer to a uniquely referenced object, but should also itself be only accessible via a unique object; otherwise, the knowledge that it is unique tells us nothing.

+(The notion "uniquely referenced" also presumes some kind of computational model where we can count the references as they are generated.
+The JVM provides this, but it is not the lens through which we want to look at this problem: we are interested in what the programmer can express, not what someone inspecting the JVM can see.)